algorandfoundation/specs/dev/ledger.md

   transaction.
 There are three fields ("rs", "rr", and "rc" keys in msgpack encoding), representing the amount of rewards distributed to the sender, receiver, and closing addresses respectively.
-The fields have integer values representing microalgos.
+The fields have integer values representing microAlgos.
 If any of the accounts are the same (e.g., the sender and recipient are the same), then that account received the sum of the respective reward distributions (i.e., "rs" plus "rr");
   in the reference implementation, one of these two fields will be zero